MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg--kernel-mode-.md

    ...
    ```

-6. To start target computer running, enter the following command:
+6. To start the target computer running, enter the following command:

    [g](../debuggercmds/g--go-.md)